Updated 10.10.25

 Step 4 – Turn the squash halves over, cut side down on a baking dish, lined with parchment paper.
 No need to rub with olive oil or to poke holes in the skin.

-Bake in a 375 degrees F oven for about 30-35 minutes.
 Don’t cook them too long, as they may become mussy.
-You will enjoy a little bit of bite to the spaghetti.
+A little bit of bite to the spaghetti strands is more tasteful.

 Depending on your recipe, spaghetti squash can be a breakfast, lunch, a side dish or a main course.
-Depending on your recipe, you can serve inside the squash skins or outside.

 Recipes with Spaghetti Squash to Try